Yasir19/readme-generator/README.md

     using the app require using the CLI

     *License*
-    The project is licensed by undefined.
+    The project is licensed by MIT.